Cicada Control Plastic Netting

 Protect trees and bushes with ¼" mesh Cicada control netting.
 The branches of Apple Trees, Arborvitae, Ash, Beech, Berry vines, Crab Apple, Cherry, Dogwood, Fruit Trees, Grape vines, Hickory, Holly, Maple, Lilacs, Magnolia, Peach, Pear, Rose bushes, Spirea, and Willows are vulnerable.
 Most flowers, herbs and vegetables don't need protection from Cicadas.

-Brood V 17-year cicada emerges in the states of New York, Ohio, Pennsylvania, Virginia and West Virginia in spring 2016 when soil temperatures reach 64 degrees.
-This brood last emerged in 1999.
-For additional information about Brood V visit Cicada Mania.
+Brood VI 17 year periodical cicadas are expected in North Carolina, South Carolina, and Georgia in the spring of 2017.
+Cicadas emerge when soil temperatures reach 64 degrees.
+This brood last emerged in these states in 2000.
+For additional information about Brood VI visit Cicada Mania.

 Cicadas, popularly known as locusts, are not harmful to humans.
 But significant damage to young trees and shrubs can occur when egg-laying females burrow into thin branches.
 Cicada adults (locusts) are identified by their black bodies and red eyes.